mehuljain91/UpNews/README.md

-# UpNews
+# Upnews

-Simple Django web application to get News Headlines from Times of India, Indian Express and News18 websites

-Build using Django, website scrapping using BeautifulSoup
+Upnews is a web application built using Django that scrapes news headlines from some news websites using the BeautifulSoup Python library.
+The application allows users to view the latest news headlines.

+## Dependencies

+This application requires the following dependencies:

+- Django
+- BeautifulSoup4
+- requests

+## Scraping

+Upnews uses the BeautifulSoup Python library to scrape news headlines from various news websites.
+The current version of the application scrapes headlines from the following websites:

+- Times of India
+- The Indian Express
+- News18